Jay Sean

-From 2009 up to 2014, he was signed to Cash Money Records.
-In 2009, his American debut single "Down" (featuring Lil Wayne) topped the Billboard Hot 100, making him the first solo artist of South Asian origin and first UK urban act to top the Hot 100.
+From 2008 up to 2014, he was signed to Cash Money Records.
+His 2009 single, "Down" (featuring Lil Wayne), topped the Billboard Hot 100, making him the first solo artist of South Asian origin and first UK urban act to top the Hot 100.
 It was the seventh-best selling song of 2009, having sold more than three million copies in the United States that year, eventually reaching six million sales in the United States, making him the most successful British/European male urban artist in US chart history at the time.
 As of 2011, it is the fifth best selling song by a British artist in the digital era.
 Its success was matched with his followed-up hit, "Do You Remember" (featuring Lil Jon and Sean Paul), which has sold more than a million copies in the US, and entered the top ten on the Hot 100, making him the first male act since Chingy in 2003 to "simultaneously appear in the Hot 100 top 10 with his first two charting singles."
 They were included in his American-debut album All or Nothing, which debuted at No. 37 on the US Billboard 200 and reached No. 11 on the Japan Oricon Albums Chart.
 Sean has also been a featured artist on several hits including "What Happened to Us" by Australian singer Jessica Mauboy, which charted within the top 20 on the ARIA singles chart and certified platinum by the Australian Recording Industry Association.
 Sean was ranked No. 35 in Billboard's Hot 100 Artists of 2009.